open-telemetry/opentelemetry-specification/specification/specification-principles.md

 This means proposals should think "end to end" not "add this one little thing".

-Projects and proposals should provide prototypes or implementations prior to solidification within the Specification.
+Projects and proposals should provide prototypes or implementations before changes are made to the Specification.

 We have a few simple rules of thumb regarding prototypes: